Menditect/documentation/additional/00-installation/install-playwright-browser.md

 Currently, there are 4 supported options to host a Playwright Browser:
 1. `Locally`.
 Use this option if the Mendix App is running from Studio Pro on your device.
-2. `BrowserStack`.
-Use this option if you have a BrowserStack subscription and your Mendix App is running in the cloud.
+2. `Azure`.
+This option is available for Microsoft Azure subscriptions.
 3. `PlaywrightServer`.
 Use this option for Docker or other cloud hosted Playwright services if your Mendix App is running in the cloud.
-4. `Azure`.
-This option is available for Microsoft Azure subscriptions.
-Note you must use the `Start_Frontend_Test_With_Azure_Playwright_Workspaces` microflow from the [Playwright Connector](../../../tools/playwright-connector).

 :::caution Mendix Cloud
 You must choose either `BrowserStack`, `PlaywrightServer` or `Azure` if your Mendix App is running in the Mendix cloud, because a `Locally` hosted Playwright server will not run there.